HomeParents

 U11 and U13 programs can have Classes A-B-C. U15 and higher usually only have A&B Classes.

-Teams in Divisions U11, U13, U15, and U18 play against other Minor Hockey Associations (MHA) in the CHL.
+Teams in Divisions U11, U13, U15, and U18 play against other Minor Hockey Associations (MHA) in the Central Hockey League (CHL) which includes Lakeshore Hockey, Pierrefonds Hockey, Dollard Hockey, Association Hockey Mineur Ile Perrot, and Association Hockey Mineur Hockey Vaudreuil-Dorion.

-U21 includes players from the age of 18 up to 21 within the calendar year, with a maximum of 4 players of 21 years old permitted per team.
+Junior includes players from the age of 18 up to 21 within the calendar year, with a maximum of 4 players aged 21 as of December 31 of the current season.
 HWI only participates in the A-B Classes given that the AA Class is a Provincial league structure.
-U21 teams play in the Lac St-Louis regional league vs. other Minor Hockey Associations (MHAs) of the Lac St-Louis territory.
+Junior teams play in the Lac St-Louis regional league vs. other Minor Hockey Associations (MHAs) of the Lac St-Louis territory.

 Evaluations take place at the beginning of the season to ensure that players are grouped according to their ability and to ensure that the player is placed in the best possible position for success.